A Conversation With Piyush Mehta

 Providing such advanced solutions requires an enormous, constantly evolving employee skill set.
 But there was no skills-training program available with the depth, speed, scalability or functionality that Genpact employees needed.

 The company used its next-gen technology to identify 300 granular skills in 60 domains with 1,500 learning assets and then develop learning personas to create a dedicated, internal platform -- which they named Genome -- for in-house experts or knowledge nodes (called gurus) to use as a master/apprentice model to teach each other.

 Learning is done in bite-sized, issue-specific chunks that allow employees to gain the skills they need and implement them into their workflow.
 The gurus oversee the process, and over time, novices who have learned by doing can become gurus too.

-As Piyush Mehta, Genpact's CHRO, explains to Gallup Managing Director Larry Emond in the following conversation, Genome's learning architecture "continuously curates, crystallizes and enhances knowledge" that employees need, exactly when they need to know it, the way they want to learn it.
+As Piyush Mehta, Genpact's CHRO, explains in the following CHRO conversation, Genome's learning architecture "continuously curates, crystallizes and enhances knowledge" that employees need, exactly when they need to know it, the way they want to learn it.
 And that -- not a gigantic catalog of learning material -- is the key, Mehta says, to the future of organizational learning.

 Emond: You and I have been talking about where you're going with learning at Genpact.
 Tell me about that.